 I’ve been mulling over the new reader persona for some time and then it dawned on me.
-My story of having to leave the blog for three years because life took over, defines me, and a whole host of other women.
+My story of having to leave the blog several times because life took over, defines me, and a whole host of other women.

 We are a niche, and maybe a forgotten, downtrodden one.
 Maybe some of us have a job, maybe some of us have home businesses or are home educators, and some are caring full time for young children, children with special needs or adult relatives.